 When all was said and done, I had to go with eHost.
 And with the abandoned cart discount, it came down to $59.99 for 3 years of service — that blows the competitors out of the water, even without cash back!
 The tradeoff, though, was a bit more hands-on work to get my old site transferred over (see below).

 This is the moment where your blog goes from a WordPress site to a genuine real-life website!
 The big difference: removing that “.wordpress” from the URL.

 As I said, I went with eHost for their free domain registration for life.
 So they took care of that process for me.

 4. Protect your privacy!

-Most of the add-ons you’ll be tempted with are superfluous for a small independent blogger, but this one is a nonnegotiable.
+Most of the add-ons you’ll be tempted with are superfluous for a small independent blogger, but this one is non-negotiable.
 If you don’t request privacy while registering your domain, your contact information is up for the highest bidder.
-I’m not a fan of constant telemarketing calls, or having my home address broadcasted to the world.
+I’m not a fan of constant telemarketing calls or having my home address broadcasted to the world.
 If you’re like me, find an option to protect your privacy when purchasing your domain, and hold onto it.
-With eHost, mine was $9 for 3 years – such a no brainer.
+With eHost, mine was $9 for 3 years – such a no-brainer.

 5. Transition from WordPress

 Now that you have a domain and a host, you can start building from scratch using WordPress’s super easy-to-use dashboard.
 If, like me, you’ve already been dabbling on a free site and don’t want to lose all of the snarky gifs and content you’ve already produced, you can import it.